 Police Services administers a free property registration program on campus with events held throughout the year.
-Register your personal property, such as laptops, cellphones, bicycles, and other valuables, so that UNLV Police will be able to quickly return it to you if we recover it after it is lost or stolen.
+Register your personal property in person or online, so that UNLV Police will be able to quickly return it to you if we recover it after it is lost or stolen.
+Types of property that can be registered are: laptops, cellphones, bicycles, and other valuables.
 Check our events page for more information on property registration and other events as they are scheduled.
 To learn more about the property registration events, contact Hobreigh Fischer at 702-895-1302 or email@example.com.

 Evening Security Escort Services

 Police Services' Student Security Program provides free evening security escort services for students, faculty, and staff to any campus location during the evening hours.
 This service is based on availability.
 Contact 702-895-3668, ext.
 2.